ahmedfgad/GeneticAlgorithmPython/README.md

 - `sol_per_pop` : Number of solutions (i.e. chromosomes) within the population.
 - `num_parents_mating ` : Number of solutions to be selected as parents.
 - `num_genes`: Number of genes in the solution/chromosome.
 - `fitness_func` : A function for calculating the fitness value for each solution.
+Added in PyGAD 1.0.17.
+- `init_range_low=-4`: The lower value of the random range from which the gene values in the initial population are selected. `init_range_low` defaults to `-4`.
+Added in PyGAD 1.0.18.
+- `init_range_high=4`: The upper value of the random range from which the gene values in the initial population are selected. `init_range_high` defaults to `+4`.
+Added in PyGAD 1.0.18.
 - `parent_selection_type="sss"` : The parent selection type.
 Supported types are `sss` (for steady state selection), `rws` (for roulette wheel selection), `sus` (for stochastic universal selection), `rank` (for rank selection), `random` (for random selection), and `tournament` (for tournament selection).
 - `keep_parents=-1` : Number of parents to keep in the current population. `-1` (default) means keep all parents in the next population. `0` means keep no parents in the next population.
 A value `greater than 0` means keep the specified number of parents in the next population.
 Note that the value assigned to `keep_parents` cannot be `< - 1` or greater than the number of solutions within the population `sol_per_pop`.
 - `K_tournament=3` : In case that the parent selection type is `tournament`, the `K_tournament` specifies the number of parents participating in the tournament selection.
 It defaults to `3`.